ScooloV/bbpedia/docs/core_rules.md

 across from your old Team Draft list, including any Niggling Injuries, any characteristic reductions and any unspent Star Player points:

-« If the player has any Niggling Injuries, roll a D6 for each, applying a +1 modifierr to the dice roll if the team
+* If the player has any Niggling Injuries, roll a D6 for each, applying a +1 modifier to the dice roll if the team

 has an apothecary: